-Author Jay Cradeur shares his views on the subtle power of the feminine that is rarely acknowledged by the masculine. — I wrote the following words several years ago.
+Author Jay Cradeur shares his views on the subtle power of the feminine that is rarely acknowledged by the masculine.—I wrote the following words several years ago.
 At the time, all of my experiences with women were in America.
-Having spent the last 15 months in Southeast Asia, I have now also experienced…
+Having spent the last 15 months in Southeast Asia, I have now also experienced women from…

 Is there a trend towards abolition?